phisko/kengine/README.md

 * [GraphicsComponent](common/components/GraphicsComponent.md): provides graphical information about a `Entity`, such as its appearance
 * [CameraComponent](common/components/CameraComponent.hpp): lets `Entities` be used as in-game cameras, to define a frustrum and position.
 Follows the same conventions as `TransformComponent`
 * [GUIComponent](common/components/GUIComponent.md): lets `Entities` be used as GUI elements such as buttons, lists...)

+3D Graphics:
+* [HighlightComponent](common/components/HighlightComponent.md): indicates that an `Entity` should be highlighted
 * [LightComponent](common/components/LightComponent.md): lets `Entities` be used as in-game light sources (directional lights, point lights or spot lights)
 * [ModelLoaderComponent](common/components/ModelLoaderComponent.md): provides a function to load an OpenGL model which will be stored in a `ModelInfoComponent` attached to the `Entity` by the `OpenGLSystem`.
 This `Entity` can then be referenced by other `ModelComponents` to indicate they wish to use this 3D model
 * [ModelInfoComponent](common/components/ModelInfoComponent.md): holds OpenGL handles to a 3D model.
 Used by low-level 3D `Systems`